garystafford/streaming-sales-generator/README.md

 analyses and visualize different aspects.
 Additionally, it should have some predictable patterns but is not totally random or results if an even distribution over time.

-This configurable data generator streams synthetic drink sale transactions and product inventory activities to Apache Kafka.
+This configurable data generator streams drink products, synthetic sales transactions, and product inventory activities to Apache Kafka.
 It is designed for demonstrating streaming data analytics tools, such as Apache Spark Structured Streaming, Apache Flink, Apache Pinot, Databricks, and Amazon Kinesis Data Analytics.

 ## Highlights

 * All configuration in a separate `configuration.ini` file
 * Nothing is completely random - variables are weighted and can be adjusted in `.ini` file
 * Over 25 smoothie drink products: descriptions, inventories, product weightings
-* Writes products to an Apache Kafka topic
+* Writes initial product list to an Apache Kafka topic (topic 1)
 * Generates streaming drink purchases, with time, item, quantity, price, total price, etc.
-* Writes smoothie purchases to an Apache Kafka topic
+* Writes smoothie purchases to an Apache Kafka topic (topic 2)
 * Club membership discounts semi-randomly applied to smoothie purchases
 * Add-on supplements semi-randomly applied to smoothie purchases
 * Restocks low product inventories based on a minimum value
-* Writes restocking activities to a second Apache Kafka topic: time, old inventory, new inventory
+* Writes restocking activities to a second Apache Kafka topic: time, old inventory, new inventory, etc. (topic 3)

 ## Product Samples